AndypSheridan/barbelles/README.md

 ### **Target Audiences:**

-* People who are fans of Science Fiction books.
+* Women looking to get into fitness.
-* People who are fans of the genre in general.
+* Women who are interested in fitness in general.
-* People looking to share their own reading experiences from within the genre.
+* Women who might feel too self-conscious to post about their own fitness experiences on regular social media platforms.
-* People looking for an online book-club which is easy to sign up to and easy to navigate.
-* People who would like to comment on other reviews in order to discuss these books.
-* People seeking future reading inspiration.
+* Women looking for inspiration or motivation from like-minded members of the community.
-* People who are new to the genre and would like to engage with the community.
+* Women who would like to interact with and feel part of a community.
+* Women would would like to learn from tutorials and workout videos posted by the site owner, Kate Ross.

 <hr>